 EnerTracks fellows continue working part-time for their home institution while participating in training sessions that are prepared and facilitated by Agora Energiewende energy experts.
 These multi-disciplinary sessions cover a variety of topics such as energy markets, power system flexibility, and research methodologies, among others.
 Supplemental online and reading material, as well as group discussions, complement each of these sessions.
 With the support of their Agora Energiewende mentors, each fellow tackles one specific transformation topic of their choice.
 The topic should be relevant from the perspective of the fellow’s own organization, with the intention of transferring the learnings into their domestic work.
 All EnerTracks fellows receive a travel grant, all-expenses-paid accommodation in Berlin, a modest daily stipend, and more.

 The French-American Foundation is offering a two-year program for French and American professionals between the ages of 30 and 40.
 Alternating between the US and France, the fellows spend five days together (each year) discussing issues of common concern, meeting with local and global specialists, and getting to know one another.
 The Foundation covers Young Leaders’ travel and lodging expenses for both meetings.
 Applicants are mid- or late-career professionals from every possible background, whose common link is their passion for forging bonds to influence the common good.

 Looking for other professional fellowships, as well as summer fellowships and graduate school funding?
-Sign up to discover and bookmark more than 1,400 funding awards for professional development and graduate study in the ProFellow database.
+Sign up to discover and bookmark more than 2,400 fellowships and fully funded graduate programs in the ProFellow database.

 © ProFellow, LLC 2022, all rights reserved.